giulianopz/lfcs/domains/5-service-configuration/b.md

 If a domain has subdomains, they can be part of the same zone.
 Alternatively, if a subdomain is an independent website, and requires separate DNS management, it can be defined as its own DNS zone.

-DNS servers can be deployed in a **primary/secondary** topology, where a secondary DNS server holds a read-only copy of the primary DNS server’s DNS records.
+DNS servers can be deployed in a **primary/secondary** topology, where a secondary DNS server holds a read-only copy of the primary DNS server's DNS records.
 The primary server holds the primary zone file, and the secondary server constitutes an identical secondary zone; DNS requests are distributed between primary and secondary servers.
 A **DNS zone transfer** occurs when the primary server zone file is copied, in whole or in part, to the secondary DNS server.

 DNS **zone files** are defined in RFC 1035 and RFC 1034.
 A zone file contains mappings between domain names, IP addresses and other resources, organized in the form of **resource records** (RR).